Robin Miller (journalist): Racing career

 Miller first visited the Indianapolis Motor Speedway in 1957, and attended his first Indianapolis 500 in 1959.
 In 1968, at the age of 18, he got to "stooge" for his driving hero Jim Hurtubise at Indy.
 Miller was hired for free to do odd jobs with the pit crew, but was fired before the end of the month after he ruined the paint job on Hurtubise's car.

 Miller became friends with chief mechanic Bill Finley, and driver Art Pollard.
 From 1971–78 (concurrent to his work with The Star), Miller began working on pit crews at the Indianapolis 500.
 It was common during that time for racing teams to hire extra freelance help for the Indy 500 due to the extended (month-long) work commitment.
 He was assigned to various jobs, such as the pit board and vent man, but never worked mechanically on the cars.
 Finley, one of the last true chief mechanics at Indianapolis, described Miller as "without a mechanical bone in his body."

-In 1972, he bought his first race car, from Andy Granatelli.
+In 1972, Miller bought his first race car, from Andy Granatelli.
 He raced a Formula Ford in 1972, and then bought a midget car in 1974 from Gary Bettenhausen.
 He then competed in USAC midgets from 1975–83.
 Miller's best race came in 1980 when he qualified 5th out of 93 cars for the annual "Hut 100" at the Terre Haute Action Track, a dirt race that featured 33 starters in 11 rows of three like Indy and also sported several top Indy drivers of the time.
 He considered that race the highlight of his career, however, he blew his engine and dropped out.

-After about ten years, he quit driving due to his lack of mechanical knowledge, and massive debts.
+After about ten years, Miller quit driving due to his lack of mechanical knowledge, and massive debts.